reinfer/scrollreveal/README.md

 <br>

+# Re:infer section

+To install the dependencies, you'll need to `yarn install --ignore-engines` as some transitive dependency expects Node <=9.
+For reasons I don't have time to investigate, rollup minification is broken, but it's not necessary - do **not** use `yarn build`, just use `yarn bundle`, which will generate only the unminified distro.
+The webpack pipeline in the marketing site will take care of minification.

 # Introduction

 ScrollReveal is a JavaScript library for easily animating elements as they enter/leave the viewport.
 It was designed to be robust and flexible, but hopefully you’ll be surprised below at how easy it is to pick up.